our clinical studies

 Diabetes, affecting 530 million people worldwide, is linked to kidney failure, cardiovascular issues, and neuropathy, with diabetics being twice as likely to experience hearing loss.
 Prediabetics have a 30% higher risk.
 While the exact cause is unclear, studies suggest inflammation, vascular issues, and neuropathy may contribute to hearing damage in these patients.

-Hearing impairment in later life is a significant critical concern and a leading factor in cognitive decline, particularly for those with neurodegenerative diseases like Alzheimer’s and Parkinson’s.
-With hearing loss identified as the leading modifiable risk factor for dementia prevention, these findings highlight the essential role of auditory health in preventing cognitive decline, reinforcing the need for earlier detection and intervention strategies.
+Hearing impairment in later life is a critical concern and a leading factor in cognitive decline, particularly for those with neurodegenerative diseases like Alzheimer’s and Parkinson’s.
+With hearing loss identified as the leading modifiable risk factor for dementia prevention, this evidence highlights the essential role of auditory health contributing to preventing cognitive decline, reinforcing the need for earlier detection and intervention strategies.

 DIAMANT: characterizing the auditory profile of diabetic patients

-The objective of the DIAMANT study is to characterize cochlear synaptopathy in patients with Type 2 Diabetes Mellitus.
-Endpoints include speech recognition, auditory neuropathy, otoacoustic emissions, and acoustic reflex thresholds.
-Correlations will be examined between auditory readouts and biochemical parameters such as glycemia (HbA1c), dyslipidemia, kidney functions, and inflammation.
+The objective of the DIAMANT study was to characterize cochlear synaptopathy in patients with Type 2 Diabetes Mellitus.
+Endpoints included speech recognition, sound-evoked electrophysiology, otoacoustic emissions, and acoustic reflex thresholds.
+Correlations were examined between auditory readouts and biochemical parameters such as glycemia (HbA1c), dyslipidemia, kidney functions, and inflammation.

 DIAMANT's study design (DIAbetes Mellitus, AuditioN function profiling, Type 2)